 The Albertina museum has an advantage here.
 After all, their depot houses millions of artistic treasures.
 But even their greatest jewels rarely make it out into the galleries in normal circumstances.
 Circumstances are, however, a long way from normal; the museum has made a virtue of necessity and, in doing, so, brought some rare masterpieces out into the light.

-The City and Countryside exhibition presents an overview of landscape art across around 450 years of history.
-It brings forth over 200 of the wonderful landscapes in the Albertina collection – including many that have remained hidden from public view for decades.
+The City and Countryside exhibition (German: Stadt und Land) presents an overview of landscape art across around 450 years of history.
+It brings forth around 170 of the wonderful landscapes in the Albertina collection – including many that have remained hidden from public view for decades.